suman711/rt-dto/README.md

 | `GET` | `/jobs/{job_id}` | Poll job + task status |
 | `GET` | `/jobs/{job_id}/tasks` | List all tasks for a job |

-Interactive docs available at **http://localhost:8000/docs** when running.
+Open your browser and go to **http://localhost:8000/docs** — you'll see the full interactive Swagger UI for the API when running.

 ### Submit a job